yihui/yihui.org/content/pkg-xfun.md

 ## Loading and attaching packages

-Often times I see users attach a series of packages in the beginning of their scripts by repeating `library()` multiple times.
+Oftentimes I see users attach a series of packages in the beginning of their scripts by repeating `library()` multiple times.
 This could be easily vectorized, and the function `xfun::pkg_attach()` does this job.
 For example,

 ```r